 The ° symbol is optional, and full words (celsius, fahrenheit) are also accepted.
 Examples: 65 °C, 149 °F, 65 C, 65 celsius.

-The reporting_tags section is an optional list of reporting tag definitions used by actions in the recipe.
-Each tag is referenced by its variable_name from reading or check actions.
+The input_variables section is an optional list of input variable definitions used by actions in the recipe.
+Each input variable is referenced by its variable_name from reading or check actions.

 | Field | Required | Description |